Kim Wyant

 Kimberly Wyant (born February 11, 1964) is an American soccer coach and retired player.
-She is the head coach of the New York University men's soccer team, currently, one of only two women to lead a men's NCAA National Collegiate Athletic Association soccer program (the other being Julianne Sitch at the University of Chicago).
-Since her appointment as coach of NYU, she has led them to postseason play in every season except one, including two NCAA National soccer championship tournaments.
+She is the head coach of the New York University men's soccer team, currently, the only women to lead a men's NCAA National Collegiate Athletic Association soccer program (Julianne Sitch was at the University of Chicago in 2022).
+Wyant and Sitch led their respective teams in a landmark game described by The New York Times as "Men vs. Men with Women in Charge.".
+Since her appointment as coach of NYU, Wyant has led NYU to three NCAA National Soccer Championship Tournaments, 2018, 2021, 2022.

-She is currently the head coach for the Brooklyn City FC women's soccer team, and also coached the NYAC (New York Athletic Club) to the 2014 United States Adult Soccer Association (USASA) Amateur Women's National Championship.
+Wyant lead the Long Island Lady Riders to two USL W-League Championships as a player, and also captured a National Championship coaching the NYAC (New York Athletic Club) to the 2014 United States Adult Soccer Association (USASA) Amateur Women's National Championship.

 Wyant was the goalkeeper for the first United States women's national soccer team, appearing in the inaugural US game in Italy in 1985.
-She played 16 international games for the United States, and was the first goalkeeper for the women's national team and recorded the team's first shutout and win during a match against Canada in July 1986.
+She appeared 12 times for the United States and recorded the team's first shutout and win during a match against Canada in July 1986.